Nutrition Tools for Raw Feeding Dogs

 Comprehension of Nutrition Values (not a link or a book, a true understanding of CNV is needed) You need to learn and understand the appropriate values of the different foods you want to feed your dog so you can ensure they work together to bring the nutritional value you are striving for.
 This will take some time and effort but in order to provide your dog with optimal nutrition, you’ll need this crucial knowledge.

-If you need additional nutrition tools for raw feeding dogs you can visit any of our calculators on the menu.
+If you need additional nutrition tools for raw feeding dogs you can visit any of the calculators on the menu.
 The best way to go about feeding your dog for its daily needs is via the caloric methodology.
 You can learn about by clicking or pressing here.